 We tossed our luggage in a cab after saying goodbye to our neon bikini clad spring breaker friends and were off toward the Caribbean coast’s favorite digital nomad hang.

-Playa del Carmen was an amazing, refreshing, cool and wet city.
+Playa del Carmen was an amazing, refreshing, cool and wet coastal town.
 It was overcast almost every day, which made for perfect writing weather.

 Around the corner was this amazing hole-in-the-wall healthy cafe, which was the perfect place to eat after arriving.